New Mahindra XUV700 AX5 Select Variants Launched, Prices Start From Rs 16.89 Lakh | CarDekho.com

 -

-These new variants are more affordable by up to Rs 1.40 lakh over the corresponding AX5 variants.
+These new variants are up to Rs 1.40 lakh more affordable than the corresponding AX5 variants.

 -